CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_data_overview.md

 ### 2.1 Training/development

+#### 2.1.1 Music Data

-The main dataset is the small split of the FMA.
-FMA-Small is balanced dataset for genre classification (`electronic`, `experimental`, `folk`, `hip-hop`, `instrumental`, `international`, `pop`, `rock`).
+The music dataset is based on the small split of the FMA dataset and MTG Jamendo.
+FMA-Small is a balanced dataset for genre classification.
+From the eight genres available in FMA-small, we selected five only five genres:

-Each genre contains 1000 30-samples divided into 800/100/100 for training/validation/evaluation.
-However,
+* `Hip-Hop`
+* `Instrumental`
+* `International`
+* `Pop`
+* `Rock`

-research suggest that people with hearing loss prefer to listen `classical` and `orchestal` music.
+However, research suggest that people with hearing loss prefer to listen `classical` and `orchestal` music.
 Therefore,
 we included samples from these two genres sourced from the MTG-Jamendo dataset.
-This is because FMA doesn't have enough music samples from these genres to keep the classes balanced.
+We used MTG-Jamendo FMA doesn't have enough music samples from these two genres to keep the classes balanced.

+* `Classical`
+* `Orchestral`

+Each genre contains 900 30-seconds samples divided into 800 for training and 100 for development.

+#### 2.1.2 HRTF Data

+To take the car acoustic conditions into account, we use the `Anechoic` and `Car` binaural room impulse responses from the eBrIRD ELOSPHERES dataset.

 ### 2.2 Evaluation

-- 1000 30-second samples
+- 700 30-second samples
-  - 800 from the FMA-small evaluation set.
-  - 200 from the additional two genres.
-- You should process all of the music.
+- You should process all the music.
-- All of the music will be used for HAAQI evaluation.
+- All the music will be used for HAAQI evaluation.
-- We will then select a random 10 second sample from each piece of music for listening panel evaluation.
+- We will then select a random 10-second sample from each piece of music for listening panel evaluation.

 ## 3. Listener data

 We have provided metadata characterising the hearing abilities of the listeners, so the audio signals you generate can be individualised.
-The same types of data are available for training/development and evaluation.
+The same types of data are available for training and development.

 For training, we will use the same 83 audiograms from the Clarity project.

-We constructed a new set of listeners to separate the training with the validation sets.
-The validation audiograms are a filtered, pseudo-random selection from the von Gablenz and Holube (2019) dataset (https://zenodo.org/record/4995261#.Y_3O1HbP2Hu).
+We constructed a new set of listeners to separate the training from the development listeners.
+The development audiograms are a filtered, pseudo-random, selection from the von Gablenz and Holube (2019) dataset (https://zenodo.org/record/4995261#.Y_3O1HbP2Hu).
 We first filtered the audiograms to better-ear 4-frequency hearing loss between 25 and 60 dB.
-We then divided the data into BEA bands of 20-29, 30-39, 40-49 and 50-59 dB, and randomly chose from each band the necessary number of audiograms to give the same distribution per band as in the original Clarity dataset (namely 11, 37, 34 and 18).
+Then, we divided the data into BEA bands of 20-29, 30-39, 40-49 and 50-59 dB, and randomly chose from each band the necessary number of audiograms to give the same distribution per band as in the original Clarity dataset (namely 11, 37, 34 and 18).
 This gave an unequal male:female distribution (63 to 37), so 13 males were then randomly selected and replaced by females with the same BEA.
-Of the 100 audiograms, only 50 (25 per gender) were randomly selected to be part of the validation set.
+Of the 100 audiograms, only 50 (25 per gender) were randomly selected to be part of the development set.

 A panel of hearing-aided listeners will be recruited for evaluation.
 They will be experienced bilateral hearing-aid users: they use two hearing aids but the hearing loss may be asymmetrical.
 The average pure tone air-conduction hearing loss will be between 25 and about 60 dB in the better ear.

 The quantification of the listeners' hearing is done with left and right pure tone air-conduction audiograms.
 These measure the threshold at which people can hear a pure-tone sound.
 For more information about audiograms please visit our section on [audiograms](/docs/learning_resources/Hearing_impairment/edu_measuring_HI#audiograms).

-## 4. Data file formats and naming conventions
+## 4. Task 1: Data file formats and naming conventions

 ### 4.1 Enhanced signals

-The signals that are output by the baseline enhancement algorithm.
+There are nine output signals generated by the baseline enhancement algorithm:

-* Eight enhanced output signal corresponding to the left or right channel of each stem (i.e., as submitted by the challenge entrants)
+* Eight enhanced output signal corresponding to the left and right channels of each stem (i.e., as submitted by the challenge entrants)

 `<Listener ID>/<Song Name>/<Listener ID>_<Song Name>_<Channel>_<Stem>.wav`